Initial Certification Application

 Conduct of the Examination

-5. Surgical examinations: For the surgical pathology examinations, the cases will be presented with a virtual microscopy image and possibly supporting still images.
+- Surgical Cases: For the Surgical Cases (including the Oral and Maxillofacial Pathology Surgical Cases parts I and II and the General Pathology Surgical Cases) cases will be presented with a virtual microscopy image and possibly supporting still images.

-7. Queries during examinations: In spite of the great care exercised in the proofreading of examinations, typographical errors may occasionally occur.
-In practically all instances, these are simple spelling or typing errors and the meaning is readily apparent.
-Out of fairness to all candidates taking the examination, examiners and proctors are instructed not to answer individual questions, make judgments, or interpret a possible error.
+- Queries during examinations: In spite of the great care exercised in the proofreading of examinations, errors may occasionally occur.
+In most instances, these are simple spelling or typographical errors and the meaning is readily apparent.
+Out of fairness to all candidates taking the examination, proctors are instructed not to answer individual questions, make judgments, or interpret a possible error.
 Candidates should exercise their own judgment.
 Nonetheless, if a candidate feels that an error exists, the candidate should bring the concern to the attention of a Proctor during or immediately following that section of the examination.
+In addition, candidates are provided the opportunity to submit exam feedback via the computer examination system – including question-specific feedback during the exam and overall feedback after the exam has been completed.
 The Board reviews the examination prior to scoring.
 If the Board determines that an error is critical to correctly answering a question, that question will be eliminated from the final scoring of the examination.

-9. Restroom breaks: Only one male and one female candidate at a time are permitted to leave the examination center for a brief restroom break.
+- Restroom breaks: Only one male and one female candidate at a time are permitted to leave the examination center for a brief restroom break.
 The candidate should check in with the proctor before leaving the room.
 Nothing in the storage area, including cell phones or any other electronic device, may be taken to the restroom.
 Candidates may not leave the examination center except to use the restroom.
 Candidates may not leave the examination floor until that section of the examination is completed.
-While away from their workstation, the examination scratch paper should be turned over.

 Irregularities